 That is why, a minimum of four hours a day are suggested as the ideal scenario to study to make you retain better and can increase focus.
 Remember, the quantity of hours doesn’t matter but the quality of study does.

 The right method is the one that doesn’t exhaust you, both mentally and physically.
 On this long journey, you should not get away from your friends and society.
 Life in isolation will not benefit you.

 Extracurricular and recreational activities are as important as studies.
 It will only help you in your study process and will strengthen your concentrative sitting.

-This article will help you to understand how many hours you need to study to pass the UPSC exam.
-While no one’s answer will fit everyone, this article can give you a general idea of what to expect.
+It is hard to judge how many hours of study is required for UPSC exams.
+While no one’s answer will fit everyone, this article gave you a general idea of what to expect.

 We hope you have the answer to your question, “How many hours to study is required for UPSC?”.

 FAQs about How Many Hours of Study is Required for UPSC